 Tampa is a sports town.
-Two-time Stanley Cup Champion Tampa Bay Lighting skate at Amalie Arena in the Channelside district.
-The Superbowl Champion Tampa Bay Buccaneers kick off at Raymond James Stadium, perhaps 20 minutes away.
+Three-time Stanley Cup Champion Tampa Bay Lighting skate at Amalie Arena in the Channelside district.
+The two-time Superbowl Champion Tampa Bay Buccaneers kick off at Raymond James Stadium, perhaps 20 minutes away.
 The legendary New York Yankees have been doing their Spring Training for 25 years at Steinbrenner Field, right across the street from Ray Jay.
-Take a quick drive across the bay, and the World Series Champion Tampa Bay Rays play in downtown St. Petersburg at Tropicana Field, and the venerable Tampa Bay Rowdies also play downtown at Al Lang stadium, right on the waterfront.
+Take a quick drive across the bay, and the two-time American League Champion Tampa Bay Rays play in downtown St. Petersburg at Tropicana Field, and the venerable Tampa Bay Rowdies also play downtown at Al Lang stadium, right on the waterfront.
 If you like college ball, the University of South Florida Bulls always draw a crowd.
 The Valspar Championship is an elite PGA tournament, played every spring at the Innisbrook Golf Club in neighboring Palm Harbor.
 We even have thoroughbred horse racing at Tampa Bay Downs, for nearly 100 years.
 It just goes on and on!
 If you love sports, you will love Tampa.

 Golfers love Tampa.
 Our warm weather allows golfers to play year-round on Tampa's 10-plus courses, and more than a hundred in the greater metro area.
 PGA pros love the Copperhead Course at Innisbrook in neighboring Palm Harbor, and TPC Tampa Bay used to host the Champions Tour in nearby Lutz.
 Saddlebrook Resort in Wesley Chapel boasts two Arnold Palmer designs, and is perennially ranked as one of the best in the nation.
 Wesley Chapel is also home to Lake Jovita Golf and Country Club, with two courses that are surprisingly hilly for Florida, and these changes in elevation make for challenging play.
 You could spend a lifetime mastering the courses here in Tampa.
 Plus, there is Topgolf Tampa, featuring over 100 climate controlled hitting bays, restaurants and bars, and 200+ hi-def TV's.
 Tampa is a golfer's haven.